Isle of Eriska Hotel

 The Michelin-starred fine dining restaurant is not to be missed, where sumptuous gourmet meals are complemented by fine wines and completed with the hotel’s famous cheese trolley!
 For a more relaxed atmosphere, head to The Deck, featuring beautiful views over the golf course, loch and mountains beyond.

 After exploring the plethora of country pursuits on offer, the Stables Spa is the perfect place to relax, featuring a luxury thermal suite with sauna, steam room and indoor pool.
-As well as the spa there is also a sports center offering plenty to keep everyone occupied on rainy days including a squash court, tennis, bowling and football as well as a fully-equipped gym which has great views out over the loch.
+As well as the spa there is also a sports centre offering plenty to keep everyone occupied on rainy days including a squash court, tennis, bowling and football as well as a fully-equipped gym which has great views out over the loch.

 With 300 acres to explore, the Isle of Eriska is the perfect place to enjoy the great Scottish outdoors with a variety of nature walks available- reception will be happy to provide you with a map so you can explore by yourself, otherwise you can set out with a nature guide.
 Alternatively, try your hand at one of the many activities on offer including falconry, sea kayaking, archery, pony trekking, mountain biking, croquet or fishing!